arbadacarbaYK/Pixelbot/README.md

 - Pepe added
 - Cancel button added
 - now also works in Telegram groupchats (as admin)
+- timeout for each keyboard (dont spam chat after restart of bot)

 To Do
 - catch more faces